`defined?` constant access on `nil` is inconsistent with normal constant access

 I've opened pull request https://github.com/ruby/ruby/pull/2657 with a fix for this issue.

-Updated by dylants (Dylan Thacker-Smith) 8 months ago
+Updated by dylants (Dylan Thacker-Smith) over 1 year ago

 - Status changed from Open to Closed